ascot21/NSS-Cal/README.md

 ##How to Use
-1. In terminal navigate to lib folder
+1. In terminal navigate to lib folder ruby cal.rb 3 2012
-2. Run "ruby cal.rb 3 2012" where 3 is the month and 2012 is the year
+where 3 is the month and 2012 is the year

 ##Limitations
 Only works for years 1800-3000